-1. Log in to the EdgeOne console, click on the site list in the left menu bar, click on the site to be configured in the site list, and enter the site details page.

-On the site details page, click Security Protection > DDoS Protection to enter the DDoS Protection details page.
+- 1. Log in to the EdgeOne console, click on the site list in the left menu bar, click on the site to be configured in the site list, and enter the site details page. - 2.
+On the site details page, click Security Protection > DDoS Protection to enter the DDoS Protection details page. - 3.
 In the L4 proxy protection tab, select the L4 proxy protection instance to be configured and click on Security configuration.

-5. In the feature filtering page, click Create.
+4. In the feature filtering card, click on set to enter the feature filtering page.